EphraimSiegfried/bachelor-thesis/src/content/design.typ

 #figure(image("../diagrams/gachix-git-model.drawio.svg", width: 80%), caption: [Gachix Git object model after transforming the Nix store shown in @nix-filesystem])<gachix-git-model>

 === Dependency Management <dependency-management>
 In order to track which packages have which runtime dependencies, Nix manages a Sqlite database.
-This database tracks which Nix paths have references to other paths in the Nix store. @nix-db-schema This information helps Nix to copy package closures to other stores.
+This database records which Nix paths have references to other paths in the Nix store. @nix-db-schema This information helps Nix to copy package closures to other stores.
 A package closure is a set of store paths that are directly or transitively reachable from that store path. @nixdev-glossary Keeping track of references also prevents deleting packages which have references to them.

 In Gachix this dependency management is achieved using commit objects.
 For each package, a commit object is created where the commit tree is the tree containing the package contents as described above.
 The parents of the commit are the dependencies of the package which are also represented as commits.
 To find out what the dependency closure of a package called 'foo' is, we can recursively follow the parent pointers which is equivalent to running `git log <foo-commit-hash>`.
 To enable easy replication, we'll need to ensure that every package is globally associated with exactly one commit hash regardless of when and where it was created (more in @replication-protocol).
 To ensure this, for every commit on each replica the commit message, the time stamp and the author field of the commit are set to constant values.